 Our practice is unique because we combine eastern medical care with a western science approach.
 Lab testing for adrenals/hormones, toxicity issues, minerals, and inflammation may be necessary to assess the cause of the condition.
 Our goal is to find the CAUSE of the disorder and achieve correction, thus health.

 What makes Elysia’s clinicians unique is their steady commitment to the practice of mind/body fitness and discipline.
-The lifelong dedication to the practice of yoga, qi gong, and mediation informs every aspect of our clinical approach and allows us to treat each of our practice members with the utmost respect and care.
+The lifelong dedication to the practice of yoga, qi gong, and meditation informs every aspect of our clinical approach and allows us to treat each of our practice members with the utmost respect and care.

 Clinically, the applicable benefits of these disciplines are: